kushaldas/summertraining/docs/opsec.rst

 -----------------------

 Password managers will help you to store all of those long passphrases in one place.
-Learn from this guide about `password managers <https://medium.com/@mshelton/password-managers-for-beginners-d1f49866f80f>`_.
+Learn from the guide about `password managers <https://medium.com/@mshelton/password-managers-for-beginners-d1f49866f80f>`_.
 `KeePassXC <https://medium.com/@mshelton/keypass-for-beginners-dc8adfcdad54>`_ is a good option on desktop.

 `Bitwarden <https://mshelton.medium.com/bitwarden-for-beginners-74cf93679457>`_ is a good starting option